 The Clan Society aims to build up a history of the Clan and its scattered representatives across the world in three main ways: research of the wider historical record; the Clan DNA project; and research and recording of Clan Society members' own histories, in which your own efforts as a Clan Society member will play a key part, alongside the work of the Clan genealogists.
 Data from the initial researches included in your original society application form will (unless otherwise indicated) be included in Clan Society records.Members' Further Researches

 Once you have joined the society you are encouraged to extend your initial researches and submit further genealogical data for the records, where feasible.
 The clan genealogists stand ready to help, should you need advice or guidance on how to pursue further enquiries.
 They will also be pleased to deal with enquiries on the history of the Clan within their own regions.
-In the first instance, you are advised to contact the Branch Secretary or the appropriate Deputy Chief's Lieutenant of your global branch, who will be able to furnish you with the appropriate forms to fill in.Extended Genealogy - Clan Chiefs
+In the first instance however, you are advised to contact the Chief's Lieutenant or Secretary of your regional Branch.Extended Genealogy - Clan Chiefs

 If you are an existing member, you can obtain a copy of the 'Extended Genealogy of the Clan Chiefs'.
 This document, which has been produced by our Clan Genealogist Mr John Faid, is an extensive and meticulously prepared insight into the genealogical structure of the Clan Chiefs and is comprised of three parts.
 Please refer to the FAQ topic on this page for further details.

 Clan Matheson is one of forty-eight Highland clans which are undergoing genetic testing to establish their genealogical roots.
 We hope that this will allow us to prove or disprove some